Roman aqueduct of Super Antibes

 Description of the walk

-Head straight ahead and slightly to the right onto the track marked D35 (you will find the yellow markings again) and follow it.
-Go through the barrier and, after a few minutes, you will find the start of a beautiful track that descends to the left.
+(3) Leave the marked route and climb up the path on the left (not shown on the IGN map) to reach a plateau (power line).
+Continue straight ahead and slightly to the right along the track signposted D35 (yellow markings).
+Pass the barrier and, after a few minutes, you will find the start of a good track that descends to the left.

 Waypoints